WheelockLab/NetworkLevelAnalysis/docs/source/methodology.rst

 supported the incorporation of a proportional edge density threshold, given that uneven edge density thresholds have been shown to unfairly bias results :cite:p:`vandenHeuvelM`.
 For enrichment statistic calculation, NLA offers a number of statistical tests.
-Prior research has relied on chi-square and Fisher's Exact test, as well as a Kolmogorov-Smirnov (KS) test and non-parametric tests based on ranks, which compare the distribution of test values within a region to other regions :cite:p:`WheelockM:2018,RudolphM,MoothaV,ZahnJ`.
-In addition, KS alternatives such as averaging or minmax have also shown promise in connectome applications :cite:p:`ChenJ,NewtonM,YaariG,EfronB`.
+Prior research has relied on chi-squared and Fisher's Exact tests.
+As well as a Kolmogorov-Smirnov (KS) test and non-parametric tests based on ranks, which compare the distribution of test values within a region to other regions :cite:p:`WheelockM:2018,RudolphM,MoothaV,ZahnJ`.
+In addition, KS alternatives such as averaging or min-max have also shown promise in connectome applications :cite:p:`ChenJ,NewtonM,YaariG,EfronB`.

 NLA then conducts data-driven permutation testing to establish significance.
 In the NLA toolbox, network